3 Singapore Museums You Can Visit in a Day

 Housed in the historical Old Tao Nan School building, and a mere five minutes’ walk from the National Museum of Singapore, the Peranakan Museum is an intimate showcase of Straits Settlement culture, alternative known in Southeast Asia as Baba and Nyonya culture.
 During colonial days, Han Chinese migrants from China established large families in South-east Asia, and over time, incorporated many aspects of Malay (Nusantara) culture into their lifestyles.
 The Peranakan Museum introduces this fascinating hybrid culture through compact and atmospheric displays.
 Of note, the word Peranakan itself is yet another term referring to this “Straits Settlement” culture.
 One of the smaller Singapore museums, all exhibits here could easily be enjoyed within an hour.

 The Peranakan Museum is located at Armenian Street, which branches off from Stamford Road where the National Museum of Singapore is.
 The short, L-shaped route between the two museums is an easy five minutes’ walk.

 3. Singapore Philatelic Museum

-The smallest Singaporean museum on this list, the Singapore Philatelic Museum is located at Coleman Street, a mere minute’s walk from the Peranakan Museum.
-Opened in 1995 to showcase Singaporean Philately and promote appreciation of Singaporean history, the museum’s collections include stamps and philatelic materials of Singapore from colonial days till now.
+The smallest Singapore museum on this list, the Singapore Philatelic Museum is located at Coleman Street, a mere minute’s walk from the Peranakan Museum.
+Opened in 1995 to showcase Singaporean philately and to promote appreciation of Singaporean history, the museum’s collections include stamps and philatelic materials of Singapore from colonial days till today.
 Its compact size and colourful temporary exhibitions make it a favourite destination for school excursions too.